- Prices between £2849 - £3199

 Discover the lost city of Machu Picchu

 Flashpackers, prepare yourselves – today we’ll be experiencing Machu Picchu in its full magic.
 Located at 2,430 metres above sea level, the lost Inca citadel looks out over the ridges of the Andes Mountains.
 With crumbling ruins and deep valleys, this is a truly breathtaking backdrop.
 We’ll be joined by an expert guide, who will be at hand to take us through the chapters of Inca history.
 Then it’s over to you to explore the fortress at your own leisure.
 Feel the fresh mountain winds whip around you as you gaze down at the valleys below, with the condors soaring overhead.
-After lunch, we’ll hop on a train to Ollantaytambo.
-Take a stroll through the narrow cobblestone streets, marvelling at this fine example of Inca city planning in the shadow of the mountains.Read more
+After lunch, we’ll hop on a train to Ollantaytambo, before journeying back to Cusco for the evening.Read more

 Encounter the urban charms of Cusco

-After filling up on breakfast, it’s time to hit the streets of Cusco.
+After an action-packed itinerary filled with hiking and mountain-biking, this is your time to unwind – you’ve earned it!
+Enjoy a leisurely breakfast at the hotel, take a stroll through your highland surroundings or simply kick back with a good book.
+After lunch, it’s time to hit the streets of Cusco.
 A UNESCO World Heritage Site, this imperial city was the historic capital of the Inca Empire until the Spanish Conquest in the 16th century.
 We’ll begin our urban voyage at the Koricancha Temple, an Inca palace built in honour of the Sun God.
-Journeying through a series of historical landmarks, from the Fortress of Sacsayhuaman to the deeply spiritual Qenqo Temple, we’ll take in the rich cultural traditions of Cusco.
-The afternoon is yours to do as you please.
-After an action-packed itinerary filled with hiking and mountain-biking, this is your time to unwind – you’ve earned it!
-We’ll then gather later in the evening for a twilight stroll, navigating the historical layers of the city as night falls.Read more
+Journeying through a series of historical landmarks, from the Fortress of Sacsayhuaman to the deeply spiritual Qenqo Temple, we’ll absorb the rich cultural traditions of Cusco as twilight settles in.Read more

 Indulge in the flavors of the Andes